Iceland 5-Day Road Trip

 Arrive Early at Seljalandsfoss

-Once on Highway 1 we quickly found one of the more popular stops along the Iceland south coast, Seljalandsfoss.
-We were there fairly early but the tour buses beat us and it was indeed crowded already.
+Once on Highway 1, we quickly found one of the more popular stops along Iceland's south coast: Seljalandsfoss.
+We were there fairly early, but the tour buses beat us, and it was indeed crowded already.

 At first glance, the falls look underwhelming, but once you get closer and hear the roar of the 60-meter drop, the falls win you over.

 The crowds were not too bad once you got near the falls.
-The thing about crowds is you can always get rid of them in Photoshop :) Case in point, the photo below where I only left one person in the scene.
+The thing about crowds is that you can always get rid of them in Photoshop.
+Case in point: the photo below, in which I only left one person in the scene.

 Seljalandsfoss, Iceland